 - Make sure everyone is excited about the workout and create a special one.

 - Have a DJ present that will give it the event and party feel.
 This creates insane energy!

-– JV with local businesses to be at the event to promote their businesses while giving away free product (we’ve had a local supplement store, shoe store, Vitamin Water, Muscle Milk, etc.)
+- JV with local businesses to be at the event to promote their businesses while giving away free products (we’ve had a local supplement store, shoe store, Vitamin Water, Muscle Milk, etc.)

-– Tell the story of why you are doing it and for whom.
-Stories and emotion get people to react much better than just telling them to come and participate
+- Tell the story of why you are doing it and for whom.
+Stories and emotions make people react much better than just telling them to come and participate.

-– Make it a can’t miss event and promote through Facebook, Twitter, Newsletter, Blog, after every boot camp, flyers and banners in the gym, word of mouth, as well as through the JV partners that will be attending and supporting (who is evil enough to not support a charity cause?!
+- Make it a “can’t miss the event” and promote it through Facebook, Twitter, Newsletter, Blog, after every boot camp, flyers, and banners in the gym.
+Promote through word of mouth and the JV partners that will be attending and supporting (who is evil enough not to support a charity cause?!
 I’ll make people feel bad about it!)

-– Everyone has to sign in (release of liability for new leads) and put their name, phone and e-mail down
+- Everyone must sign in (release of liability for new leads) and put their name, phone number, and e-mail down.

-60+ people, 80+ people, 90+ people, 100+ people….all charity boot camp attendance in the last 4 months.
+60+ people, 80+ people, 90+ people, 100+ people.
+All charity boot camp attendance in the last four months.
 All friends and family of current members!
 And we get to do it for a GREAT cause!

-There are many, many ways of connecting to charities through your business and helping your community while growing your business.
-If you are nice I’ll give you some more
+There are many ways of connecting to charities through your business and helping your community while growing your business.
+If you are friendly, I’ll give you some more.

-I hope that these real strategies help as they are coming from people that are actually using them and doing them in facilities that get results and grow day in and day out.
+I hope these fundamental strategies help as they come from people using them and doing them in facilities that get results and grow day in and day out.

 There are no excuses; you have to put in the work.

-END OF PART 3, End of an amazing article..
+END OF PART 3, End of a fantastic article.